hksix/invest-Regret-Project/README.md

 * Create your feature branch: git checkout -b my-new-feature
 * Commit your changes: git commit -am 'Add some feature'
 * Push to the branch: git push origin my-new-feature
-* Submit a pull request :D
+* Submit a pull request

 ## Authors